doctorcee/betfair_ladder_trader/README.md

 (version 5.0.1) based on Qt 5.15.2.

 Please be aware that this application is capable of placing **real** bets with the account funds of the logged in user.
 As a consequence, **all** of the available bet placement interfaces are disabled at startup.
+In addition, the default betting stake is set to the minimum which is £2.
 Users will need to manually enable the desired betting interfaces via the "Program Settings" dialog (accessed from the "Settings" menu).

 #### Table of Contents